daiuto99/Encore/replit.md

 ### Export/Import System
 - **Offline Export**: Generates self-contained HTML files with embedded JSON state and parsing libraries
+- **Automatic Folder Export**: When connected to a folder, exports automatically save to a "sets" subdirectory
 - **State Preservation**: Maintains all user data and preferences in exported files
 - **Import Capability**: Restores complete application state from previously exported files